jackie-ho/car-repository/resources/02-programming-fundamentals-in-java/storing-data-in-collections-lesson/readme.md

 #### Error Checking
 Now what if we searched for an value that was not in the array?
 Let's see if 10 is a prime number.

-> Instructor Note: Add the lines below, leaving out the commented code.
-Throw the exception, ask the students why it was thrown, and ONLY THEN add in the >=0 check that is commented out below and above.

 ```java
   int[] primeNumbers = {5,3,11,7,2};